The benefits of getting outdoors for Dementia and Alzheimer’s

 Most of us are aware of the benefits of spending a certain amount of time outdoors each week and try to fit this into our daily routines.
-The same is true for people living with dementia, and significant improvements to quality of life have been shown for those who can be assisted to spend time outdoors on a regular basis.
+The same is true for people living with dementia and Alzheimer’s, and significant improvements to quality of life have been shown for those who can be assisted to spend time outdoors on a regular basis.

 Physical and mental health benefits